 The Interior Design

-I had the task of decorating the place and I had so much fun doing so!
-We chose a base color theme of clean white walls, wooden plank floors, an industrial black metal/dark wood kitchen, and touches of brassy gold through out the apartment.
-The style I wanted to create was a combination of different textures and themes that I love, which actually kind of contradict each other in some ways: earthy and minimalist, yet bohemian and colorful.
+I had the task of decorating and styling the place and I had so much fun doing so!
+We chose a base color theme of clean white walls, neutral wooden plank floors, an industrial black metal/dark wood kitchen, and touches of brassy gold through out the apartment.
+The atmosphere I wanted to create was a combination of different textures and themes that I love, which actually kind of contradict each other in some ways: earthy and minimalist, yet bohemian and colorful.

 Two rules I recommend while decorating:

 - Don’t be afraid to mix your favorite aesthetics!
 It might seem like Japanese minimalism and colorful bohemian would clash–but it’s possible.

 - Be picky with your purchases.
 I love little knick-knacks for decorating my cozy corners with, but there’s a fine line between cluttered and curated.
 Also even one piece of furniture that doesn’t match the overall theme can throw off the entire aesthetic.

 Here are some photos of our new apartment as it is now and I’m excited to share more as it evolves!
 You can also follow our home decor journey here in my Instagram highlight.

 [November 2020 UPDATE: We finally had tiles (carrelage, in French) added to our kitchen walls, since I’ve been cooking much more frequently with the COVID-19 lockdowns in France this year.
 We chose these really lovely white and sage green tiles from Leroy Merlin that have an uneven surface and reflect daylight beautifully.
 We used the white tiles throughout the kitchen except behind the stove top, where we went for an accent wall effect with the sage green tiles.
 I’m so happy with the final look, it really makes the kitchen look more complete than before! ]